FPGSchiba/visor-backend/README.md

 Method: `POST`

-body: `{ "name": "{org-name}", "only-inactive": true }`
+body: `{ "name": "{org-name}", "onlyInactive": true }`
- * The `only-inactive` setting is used to say if the Org Database should be deleted or not.
+ * The `onlyInactive` setting is used to say if the Org Database should be deleted or not.
 If this is set to `true` only orgs, that are inactive can be deleted.
 If this property is not set, it will default to `true`.

 Headers: `X-VISOR-API-Key: {admin-token}` (The admin token is only accessible to VISOR Administrators)